Send the link below via email or IMCopy

 If this were broadly true, how would it change the moral case for competition in education and society?

 If we disposed of the need for positional goods in education, what would we focus on instead?
+The skills and dispositions of productive cooperation?

 How might we realise forms of education where preparation for competition for limited resources was not a determining factor?